Key Differences Between 6-Handed (6-max) and Full Ring (9 or 10 handed) Sit N Go Tournaments

 6-Max vs Full-Ring SNGs, Prize Pool Adjustments

 The 65% / 35% prize pool distribution compared to the full ring norm of 50% / 30% / 20% lead to some significant adjustments.
-The 3 handed bubble not only has a far larger gap between 3rd (0%) and 2nd (35%), but the ‘blind pressure’ that all players face is increased compared to a 4-handed bubble too.
+The 3 handed bubble not only has a far larger gap between 3rd (0%) and 2nd (35%), but the ‘blind pressure’ that all players face is increased compared to a 4-handed bubble.
 If you follow chip-equity models such as ICM you need to make sure that you know how this affects your push / call ranges.
 If you do not follow ICM then make sure you understand these ranges anyway – a significant number of your opponents (above the lowest buy-in levels) will be using this against you.
-Find out more in our Introduction To ICM for SNGs article.
+Find out more in our Introduction To ICM article.

 If you are just starting your online poker journey and would like to know how to beat SNG tournaments for $16 or more per hour then join my free 4-part course - this has already taken 100's of players from knowing the basics to beating the game consistently for good money... there are no strings, this is just another reason why SNG Planet is the number one site for online poker tournaments of all sizes!